If you are adopting a female dog, you may be thinking, “do female dogs get periods?”. They do, but not similar to a human period.

 Three Types of Doggy Diapers

 There are many doggy diaper brands you can choose from when picking the perfect diaper for your dog.
-They vary from size and materials used but serve one purpose: to manage your doggy’s discharge while in heat.
+They vary in size and materials used but serve one purpose: to manage your doggy’s discharge while in heat.
 Here are the three main types of diapers:

 Reusable Dog Diapers